Finerty's UELMA Efforts About to Pay Off

 June 25, 2012

-Michele Finerty, Assistant Director for Technical Services at Pacific McGeorge's Gordon D. Schaber Law Library, was asked by the American Association of Law Libraries to be the point person in Sacramento to support the enactment of the Uniform Electronic Legal Material Act (UELMA) in California and her work is moving toward fruition.
+Michele Finerty, Assistant Director for Technical Services at McGeorge's Gordon D. Schaber Law Library, was asked by the American Association of Law Libraries to be the point person in Sacramento to support the enactment of the Uniform Electronic Legal Material Act (UELMA) in California and her work is moving toward fruition.

 Finerty established a core group, comprised of her and three other experienced law librarian legislative advocates, representing northern, central and southern California.
 Their work supports the advocacy of Diane Boyer-Vine, Legislative Counsel of California, to get the bill to enact UELMA in California, SB 1075, passed.

 UELMA is a unique development in the delivery of primary legal information.
 State governments publish primary legal materials online in order to promote access and transparency.

 Many such sites offer disclaimers that the accuracy and currency of the information cannot be guaranteed.
 The problem remains that unless the online legal material is required by rule or statute to be authentic, there is no certainty that it is in its original form, up to date, accurate and permanent.

 Following up on the American Association of Law Libraries 2007 State-by-State Report on the Authentication of Online Legal Resources, the Council of State Governments surveyed legislative websites in each of the 50 states.
 Their findings indicated that in the majority of the states, online legal documents are not official.
 To counter this, the Uniform Law Commission approved UELMA in July 2011, and recommended that it be enacted in each state.
 UELMA was approved by the ABA at its meeting in New Orleans in February 2012.